muhammadmueenarif/Typescript-for-Beginners/readme.txt

 programming as they dictate how methods can be accessed.
 Public and private methods serve the purpose of controlling access to classes.
 If a method is marked as public, it can be used anywhere in the code.
 Conversely, if a method is marked as private, it's restricted to the class where it's defined.

+Lec 20.
+Constructors.
+Constructors have a specific role which is initializing objects of a class.
+With the constructor method, we can initialize the properties of a class.
+Key points to remember include the constructors, name, initialization of properties and the possibility of using multiple constructors.
+Additionally, the super keyword is often employed.